konqueror1/python-binance-sdk/README.md

 Get asks and bids in ascending order.

+### orderbook.update(payload) -> bool

+- **payload** `dict` the data payload of the `depthUpdate` stream message

+Returns `True` if the payload is valid and is updated to the orderbook, otherwise `False`

+If the return value is `False`, the orderbook will automatically start fetching the snapshot

+### await orderbook.fetch() -> None

+Manually fetch the snapshot.
+For most scenarios, you need not to call this method because once there is an invalid payload, the orderbook will fetch the snapshot itself.

 ### await orderbook.updated() -> None

 Wait for the next update of the orderbook.

 We could also await `orderbook.updated()` to make sure the orderbook is ready.

+If the orderbook fails to fetch depth snapshot for so many times which means the fetching is abanboned by the `retry_policy`, an `aiohttp` exception will be raised.

 #### Listen to the updates of `orderbook`